Bug report #3714

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||13773|

 QApplication is able to parse some useful command line arguments such as -style, -stylesheet, -session or -graphicssystem, but QGIS does not support them because it parses arguments before Qt has a chance to check (and remove) them.
 Instead it complains about invalid arguments.

 (Additionally it would be good to unify handling of arguments for unix and windows.)

-#5 Updated by Médéric RIBREUX almost 5 years ago
+#5 Updated by Médéric RIBREUX about 5 years ago

 - % Done changed from 0 to 50